MRQ67/fertile.machine/README.md

-# fuzzy-spoon
+# fertile.machine
-Spoon is Fuzzy
+A Machine can fertile

 Link of the website "https://mrq67.github.io/fuzzy-spoon/site/"